adbar/trafilatura/docs/troubleshooting.rst

 While downloading and processing raw HTML documents is much faster, it can be necessary to fully render the web page before further processing, e.g. because a page makes exhaustive use of JavaScript or because content is injected from multiple sources.

-In such cases the way to go is to use a browser automation library like `Playwright <https://playwright.dev/python/>`_.
+In such cases the way to go is to use a browser automation library like `Playwright <https://playwright.dev/python/docs/library/>`_.
 For available alternatives see this `list of headless browsers <https://github.com/dhamaniasad/HeadlessBrowsers>`_.

+For more refined masking and automation methods, see the `nodriver <https://github.com/ultrafunkamsterdam/nodriver>`_ and `browserforge <https://github.com/daijro/browserforge>`_ packages.

 Bypassing paywalls